bwasilewski/ThemeBase/readme.txt

 = Does this theme support any plugins? =

-Grow Media includes support for Infinite Scroll in Jetpack.
+ThemeBase includes support for Infinite Scroll in Jetpack.

 == Changelog ==